syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Decimal-Digits.md

 The maximum number of digits to be displayed after the decimal point can be specified by using the [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfNumericTextBox.iOS.SfNumericTextBox_1.html#Syncfusion_SfNumericTextBox_iOS_SfNumericTextBox_MaximumNumberDecimalDigits) property.

-N> The `MaximumNumberDecimalDigits` property can be provided with positive value only.
+N> The `MaximumNumberDecimalDigits` property can be provided with positive values only.

 {% highlight c# %}